jackyzha0/jackyzha0.github.io/content/thoughts/Precautionary Principle.md

 tags:
 - seed
 - PHIL321A
-aliases:
-- PP
 ---

-- Ordinary scenarios: maximize expected [[thoughts/utility|utility]] (EU Max)
-- Precautionary scenarios: avoid catastrophic harm (Precautionary Principle)
+In ordinary scenarios, we maximize expected [[thoughts/utility|utility]] (EU Max).
+However in precautionary scenarios, we want to avoid catastrophic harm (Precautionary Principle)

 ## Tripod Framework
 Manson's Framework for when to use the precautionary principle